Table of Contents

 - Monoamine oxidase inhibitors

-A small 2016/2017 study by Colorado State University found that CBD was able to reduce the number of seizures in 89% of dogs when used in combination with traditional anti-seizure medication.
+A small 2019 study at Colorado State University found that CBD reduced seizures in most dogs when combined with anti-seizure medications like Phenobarbital.

 The best part is that the side effects of CBD in dogs are relatively minimal even at extremely high dosages.

 The Factor that will improve your dog’s chance of success with CBD are to use a product with an appropriate dose of CBD for your dog’s weight, generally above 0.45mg/lb twice a day for oils placed in the mouth, and more for CBD treats or oil that’s swallowed, as less is absorbed that way.